moveeleven-data/ledgerline/README.md

 Ledgerline transforms that feed into a **star schema**, a daily usage fact table connected to five dimensions.

-The star schema makes the business questions easy to answer:
-- **Finance** can see recurring revenue and how much comes from overages.
-- **Product** can see which services are growing and how pricing changes affect usage.
-- **Customer Success** can see which accounts are hitting limits, showing upsell chances or churn risk.
-- **Executives** can see growth by region and the impact of new products like Alerts.

 ---

 ## Data Flow and Lineage